You've spent twenty years building expertise in how things actually work. You deserve a clinical approach that meets that standard.

 The Investment

 Sessions are offered through a private-pay practice.
-Superbills are available for clients seeking out-of-network reimbursement, which may offset a portion of the fee depending on your plan.
+Superbills are available if you're seeking out-of-network reimbursement, which may offset a portion of the fee depending on your plan.

 Working outside insurance allows for a more personalized, flexible, and thoughtful therapeutic process.